 CUPE Local 1615 Award

 The process is open to daughters, sons, spouses of current CUPE 1615 members are eligible to receive awards.
 Applicants must have at least a 65% average in their previous full-time semester.
 Awards are open only to students currently registered at any University or College Program (of at least 2 years in duration) at any recognized post-secondary institution.
 Please include a transcript of your marks with your application.
 If your transcript lists letter grades only (e.g. A+, A etc.) you are required to include a numerical value of the grades used by the institution (e.g. A+=90-100 etc.) Awards will be selected at the April’s general monthly meeting of CUPE 1615 using a random process.
 Awards presented at the May general monthly meeting.
 No person shall receive more than one (1) CUPE 1615 award.
 Preference will be given to students attending Memorial University provided they meet all the stated requirements.
-Click here to download the application
+Please see website for more details.

 The Canadian Academy of Engineering